ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

         && unset THE_HASH
     ...

-This ensures that the value is ephemeral, atleast from the point of view of the resultant image.
+This ensures that the value is ephemeral, at least from the point of view of the resultant image.

 ADD or COPY + RUN vs RUN + curl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~